 Enhancing the physician experience and improving patient care.

-Founded in 1997, Foothill Cardiology focuses on providing high quality, comprehensive cardiovascular care to patients, their families and the community, within a compassionate and service-oriented environment.
+Founded in 1997, Foothill Cardiology Medical Group focuses on providing high quality, comprehensive cardiovascular care to patients, their families and the community, within a compassionate and service-oriented environment.

-Foothill Cardiology/California Heart Medical Group is Southern California, San Gabriel Valley’s Largest Cardiovascular Practice with 15 board certified cardiologists who specialize in the diagnosis and treatment of cardiovascular disease.
-Services range from routine cholesterol reduction program to EP Studies, Invasive Coronary Procedures, Structural Heart program, Vascular Services, Nuclear Imaging, and Clinical Research.
+Foothill Cardiology Medical Group is Southern California, San Gabriel Valley’s largest cardiovascular practice with 19 board certified cardiologists who specialize in the diagnosis and treatment of cardiovascular disease.
+Services range from routine cholesterol reduction program to EP studies, invasive coronary procedures, structural heart program, vascular services, nuclear and PET imaging, and clinical research.

-ScImage was able to provide Foothill Cardiology with a comprehensive and robust Hosted Solution that fulfilled the vision of minimal onsite service with a completely remote diagnostic venue for reading and reporting all of their exams, including Echo, Vascular, and Nuclear Images.
+ScImage was able to provide Foothill Cardiology with a comprehensive and robust Cloud solution that fulfilled the vision of minimal onsite service with a completely remote diagnostic venue for reading and reporting all exams, including Echo, Vascular, and Nuclear with integrated post-processing.

-Foothill Cardiology and ScImage have continued to work together to enhance the physician experience and improve patient care through technology and collaboration.
-ScImage has a close working relationship with the both the clinical and IT department and continues to have regular meetings to stay abreast of the latest technology and ever-evolving clinical requirements that a world class institution such as Foothill Cardiology encounters.Download PDF
+Foothill Cardiology and ScImage have continued to collaborate to enhance the physician experience and improve patient care through technology.
+ScImage has a close working relationship with the both the clinical staff and IT department and maintains an open-door policy for communication.
+Scaled to address new diagnostic procedures and maintain the highest level of security and support, ScImage has helped Foothill Cardiology Medical Group expand its world-class offering.Download PDF

 Workflow and Connectivity Drives Growth